What Is a Rotator Cuff Tear?

 If those don’t work, you may need surgery, especially if you have a complete tear.
 It’s likely your doctor will need to stitch together the torn area or reattach the tendon to the bone.

-In some cases, he might need to take out small pieces of tendon or bone that are stuck in your shoulder joint or remove small areas of bone or tissue to give your tendon more room to move.
+In some cases, they might need to take out small pieces of tendon or bone that are stuck in your shoulder joint, or remove small areas of bone or tissue to give your tendon more room to move.

-After surgery, you’ll wear a sling for 4 to 6 weeks.
+After surgery, you’ll wear a sling for 4-6 weeks.
 Your doctor probably will tell you to do the following to speed along your recovery:

 - Take the sling off several times a day and move your elbow, wrist, and hand to get better blood flow in those areas.